ROCm/gpu-cluster-networking/docs/how-to/troubleshooting.rst

       - Run ``sudo usermod -a -G video,render $LOGNAME``, exit the shell, and log in again.
 Some systems may require a reboot after running these commands.
   * - Host memory RDMA low performance
-    - Investigate PCIe links for :ref:`downgraded speed/width <PCie-device-speed-width>` or :ref:`BIOS misconfiguration <BIOS-misconfiguration>`-particularly xGMI width and memory interleaving.
+    - Investigate PCIe links for :ref:`downgraded speed/width <PCie-device-speed-width>` or :ref:`BIOS misconfiguration <BIOS-misconfiguration>`-particularly XGMI width and memory interleaving.

       - Check the :ref:`system BIOS settings for MI300X <BIOS-misconfiguration>`. ``XGMI force link width`` should be set to 2.
 Memory interleaving should be set to ``Auto``.
   * - GPU RDMA low performance